 Series Editor: Ted Thornton

 Humanity at large is the vehicle of the Universal Principle's primary Breath; and of countless breaths proceeding from that One Breath, in its secondary differentiations towards planes of ever deepening materiality.
 The primary Breath informs the higher Hierarchies; the secondary, the lower Hierarchies on constantly descending planes.
 The Masque of Love is the keynote paper in this series.
 It is supported by a drawing of the Compassionate Hierarchy's descent, which is examined from seven philosophical perspectives.
 For an in-depth analysis of Divine Love see Compassion, the Spirit of Truth, and The True Colors of Man, in our Major Works Series.

 Fragments from the Teachings of the cis-Himalayan Mahatmas.

 We here present selections from the formerly private letters of the Masters of Wisdom, Founders and Force behind the Modern Theosophical Movement.
-This series includes the all-important letter “Mahatma Letter No. 10” where Maha-Chohan gives to Master K.H. several good reasons as to why the Theosophical Society should be a Brotherhood of Man.
+This series includes the all-important letter Maha Chohan's View on the TS where Lord Buddha gives to Master K.H. several good reasons as to why the Theosophical Society should be a Brotherhood of Man.
 Those who act up to the Masters' teachings and live the Life of which They are the best exemplars, will never be abandoned by Them and will always find Their beneficent help whenever needed.